golang-leipzig/golang-leipzig.github.io/content/posts/meetup-60-wrapup.md

 [![](/images/lgo-60-nix-llm-slides-box.png)](/downloads/lgo-60-nix-llm-slides.pdf)

-Some confusion around Nix is that it can mean a couple of different things: a language, a package manager and an operating system.
+Some confusion around Nix is that it can mean a couple of different things: [a language](https://nix.dev/tutorials/nix-language.html), [a package manager](https://en.wikipedia.org/wiki/Nix_(package_manager)) and an [operating system](https://en.wikipedia.org/wiki/NixOS).
+You can start to use the nix package manager today allow to gradually get acquainted with

 The learning with an LLM angle was illustrated on Nix examples, but the ideas are general: